• Skip to primary navigation

 Is your celebration a small and cosy one?
 Here are mix-and-match recipes for a scaled-down Thanksgiving.

-Filed Under: Easy Vegan Recipes, Vegan Holiday Roundups
+Filed Under: Vegan Holiday Roundups, Vegan Recipes

 About Nava Atlas

-Nava Atlas is the author of many vegetarian and vegan cookbooks, including 5-Ingredient Vegan, Plant Power, Wild About Greens, Vegan Holiday Kitchen, and many more.
+Nava Atlas is the author of many vegetarian and vegan cookbooks, including Vegetariana, Plant-Powered Protein, 5-Ingredient Vegan, Wild About Greens, Vegan Holiday Kitchen, and many more.
 A longtime dedicated vegan, find out more about her on this site's About page.

-Previous Post: « 25+ Vegan Thanksgiving Sides & Salads
+Previous Post: « 33+ Vegan Thanksgiving Sides & Salads

-Next Post: Nori Rice Bowls with Tofu, Cucumber, & Avocado »
+Next Post: Nori Rice Bowls with Tofu, Cucumber & Avocado »

 Reader Interactions